rks-vhj/N8n-workflows-/README.md

 # N8n-workflows-
-These are some workflows created by in the process of learning n8n.
+These are some workflows created by me in the process of learning n8n.